Skip to main content

 Thomas Arthur was born in Virginia in about 1730.
 He served as a captain in the Bedford County Regiment of the Virginia Militia during the American Revolution.
 He died in Bedford County, Virginia on January 20, 1820.

 Aaron Asbell (1755-1814) was a resident of Bertie County.
-In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.
-Later… Read More
+In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.… Read More

 James Asbell was a resident of Bertie County.
 In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.